Lange (musician): Career

 Lange mixes have accumulated many appearances on compilation albums, including two tracks on the million-selling EMI Now That's What I Call Music! series.
 Other projects include his 'Firewall', 'LNG', and 'Vercetti' guises.
 In 2003, Firewall's "Sincere" was released on Armin Van Buuren's A State of Trance record label, and was re-released on Lange's own label, Lange Recordings.
 His 2003 track, "Don't Think It (Feel It)" (featuring Leah) peaked at No. 59 in the UK Singles Chart.
 In 2005, Lange went down the commercial road again with the release of the vocal track "If I ever see you again", under the name of Offbeat, however this only made number 136 in the UK Charts, probably due to it being a 12" release only despite the apparent mainstream appeal of the track.

 As a club DJ, Lange reached No. 37 in the DJ Mag poll.
 As well as playing some of the UK's biggest clubs (including Godskitchen, Gatecrasher, Passion, Gallery, and Slinky), Lange regularly tours internationally.
-Touring has taken him to Australia, Denmark, Finland, Germany, Hungary, Japan, Netherlands, New Zealand, Russia, China, Singapore, Sweden, Switzerland, Ibiza, Canada and the United States.
-Lange has headlined music festivals including Australia's Summadayze (alongside Tiësto), the Popsicle festival in San Francisco, Spooky and WEMF in Canada, and Fortdance in St Petersburg performing alongside Ferry Corsten and Tiësto.
+Touring has taken him to Australia, Denmark, Finland, Germany, Hungary, Japan, the Netherlands, New Zealand, Russia, China, Singapore, Sweden, Switzerland, Ibiza, Canada and the United States.
+Lange has headlined music festivals including Australia's Summadayze (alongside Tiësto), the Popsicle festival in San Francisco, Spooky and WEMF in Canada, and Fortdance in St Petersburg, performing alongside Ferry Corsten and Tiësto.

 He released his debut album Better Late Than Never on Maelstrom and Lange Recordings in 2007.
 The album had one CD of new material, and a second disc called History that highlighted some of his past hits from 1998 to the present.
 Three singles from the album had successful releases; those were "Songless", "Angel Falls" and the most successful release, "Lange feat.
 Sarah Howells – Out of the Sky".
 That release retained a top 10 position on the Beatport Trance Chart for a considerable time after the track's release in October 2008, and earned Lange the nomination as one of the Beatport Top 10 selling Trance Artists in 2008.

 In 2010, he released his second album, Harmonic Motion.
-In 2013, his third album "We Are Lucky People" was released.
+In 2013, his third album, "We Are Lucky People", was released.